sajidCode-gh/bookbot/README.md

 # bookbot
-A bookbot is a CLI program to perform static analysis on text data.
+Bookbot is a simple command-line program that reads text from a file and generates a report about the text.